cx-devops-101/k8s-infra/README.md

 ![](images/query-5.png)

 We have achieved our goal and you should see a nice graph that visualizes the request load over time.
-Put some pressure on your application by using creating, updating and deleting sticky notes to see how it works.
+Put some pressure on your application by creating, updating and deleting sticky notes to see how it works.

 ![](images/graph-5.png)

+## Step 9: We need more panels

+Play around with Grafana and see if you can come up with some handy metrics to visualize.